Mulloo/Titanfall-2-Weapon-Wiki/README.md

 ### Content

 - The toggle navigation menu was implemented from the [Love Running project](https://github.com/Code-Institute-Solutions/love-running-v3/tree/main)
-- Footer Social Icons were taking from [Font Awesome](https://fontawesome.com/)
+- Footer Social Icons were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-[Alphacoders](https://wall.alphacoders.com/big.php?i=519153) Source for the hero image image owned and created by Respawn Entertainment.
+[Alphacoders](https://wall.alphacoders.com/big.php?i=519153) Source for the hero image owned and created by Respawn Entertainment.

-All other images Sourced form [Titanfall 2 fandom](https://titanfall2.fandom.com/wiki/Titanfall_2_Wiki) all images created by Respawn Entertainment.
+All other images are Sourced from [Titanfall 2 fandom](https://titanfall2.fandom.com/wiki/Titanfall_2_Wiki) all images created by Respawn Entertainment.